tuva-health/docs/docs/data-quality/atomic-level.md

 ### Diagnosis and Procedure Fields

-Most analyses we perform incorporate information about the condition of the patient and / or procedures performed on the patient.
+Most analyses we perform incorporate information about the patient's health conditions and / or procedures performed on the patient.
 Therefore it's critical that we have solid information on ICD-10-CM and ICD-10-PCS codes which encode this information.

 For ICD-10-CM diagnosis codes we check the following properties.
 To start with, every single claim should have 1 and only 1 valid primary diagnosis code (i.e. diagnosis_code_1).
 So we check each claim to see whether diagnosis_code_1 is missing, is valid, and if there is more than 1.